microsoft/pxt-arcade/docs/courses/csintro1/orientation/variable-math.md

 1. Review the code below
 2. Create the sample code and run the code
-3. press any button to see then second equation on splash message
+3. Press any button to see then second equation on splash message

 ```blocks
 let answer = 0